 Not enough time with friends

 "Lack of socializing may add stress to your life and raise cortisol levels," says Gottfried.
-If you've been hibernating a little lately (hey, it's winter—we get it), schedule some girl time ASAP.
+If you've been hibernating a little lately (we get it—we're still getting over those lingering winter blues too), schedule some time with friends ASAP.

 Too much exercise

 Gym rats, take note: More isn't always more when it comes to fitness.
 "While exercise is an essential part of managing health and balancing your hormones, it can also throw them further out of whack if not managed properly," says Gottfried.
 "Some exercises place so much stress on the body that cortisol shoots sky high, such as running and Spinning."
 Since cortisol is your fat-storing hormone, chances are you're actually negating your goals.

 Furthermore, if you've whittled your body fat percentage down to a very small amount, you could be disrupting your estrogen and progesterone levels—in turn altering your mood, hunger levels, and even stopping your menstrual cycle.
 "My advice is to stop exercising so hard in an obsessive desire to burn calories, and start exercising smarter," says Gottfried.
 This means taking dedicated rest days and swapping out more hard-core routines for practices that are a little more low-key, like yoga.